Trafficking of Korean women in the United States: Intersections of oppression

-In a historical context, trafficked Korean women, faced multiple intersections of oppression.
-Even today, some of the barriers of systematic oppression that may still affect them include; colonialism, sexism, classism, immigration status, and language.
-Language can act as a barrier when emigrating to the United States or other foreign countries that do not place or rank Korean language as one of their primary languages spoken.
+In a historical context, trafficked Korean women faced multiple intersections of oppression.
+Even today, some of the barriers of systematic oppression that may still affect them include colonialism, sexism, classism, immigration status, and language.
+Language can act as a barrier when emigrating to the United States or other foreign countries that do not place or rank the Korean language as one of their primary languages spoken.